DmitryWolf/mp3ToMidi/consoleVersion/README.md

 # Console version of this project
+## Usage
+You should put MP3 or WAV files (other permissions will be ignored) in a separate folder (initially input).
+Files in the mid format will be saved in another folder (initially output).

 ## Instalation
 First of all, you have to write this command to the terminal